 This course is for students intending to continue their study of higher-level mathematics.
-(Algebra Two and beyond) It will cover the same material as outlined in the geometry course, but at a more rapid rate and more in-depth.
+It will cover the same material as outlined in the geometry course, but at a more rapid rate and more in-depth.
 Additional material to be presented would include coordinate geometry and the writing of two-column deductive proofs.